The Cyclades · Milos

 Made-to-order poolside breakfast

-InsiderIt's a clifftop, so the walk to Pollonia is downhill on the way out and uphill on the way back — easy in the morning, less so after dinner.
-The magnesium pool is the reason to book; ask for a sea-view room on the pool side.
+InsiderIt's a clifftop, so the walk to Pollonia is downhill on the way out and uphill on the way back: easy in the morning, less so after dinner.
+The magnesium pool is why you book; ask for a sea-view room on the pool side.

 Top-tier & Architectural

-Seven stone-and-glass villas above the bay, designed by Athens architects Kokkinou + Kourkoulas and built from volcanic stone — the one Milos hotel the architecture press actually writes about.
-Each villa is named for a local herb or tree and is bioclimatic, so it barely needs air-conditioning, and the place is deliberately stripped of the usual machinery: no spa, no restaurant, no buffet.
+Seven stone villas above the bay, made of local stone and modelled on the syrmata, the fishermen's houses in the village just below.
+Each villa is named for a herb or tree that grows around it, and the place is deliberately stripped of the usual machinery: no spa, no restaurant, no buffet.
 Just the villa, the cove below it, and silence, ten minutes from Adamas.

 What it's known for